 As a special addendum, we also include a gripping, masterful performance of Just Dropped In by the iconic song’s creator, Mr. Mickey Newbury.

 What can one say, at this point, about Mr. Dylan?
 This post represents but a minute handful of personal favorites composed and performed by one of the great artists of our time.
-His idiosyncratic, poetic, often cryptic and/or surreal lyrics changed the course of Music history, of that there is simply no doubt.
+His idiosyncratic, poetic, often cryptic and/or surreal lyrics changed the course of Music history; of that there is simply no doubt.
 The subsequent and current musical landscapes simply would not exist without him.
-And one may or may not care for his voice {I do}, but it represents the ideal means for delivering his mesmerizing compositions.

 Mr. Donovan Leitch, the Scottish singer/songwriter, was right in the thick of it during the heyday of The Beatles, Bob Dylan, and the like.
 And he penned and performed some of the most sublime, memorable compositions of that, or any era.